A new axiomatics for masures: General framework, Masure

 \subsubsection{Parallelism in $\I$ and building at infinity}

 Let us explain briefly the notion of parallelism in $\I$.
 This is done more completely in \cite{rousseau2011masures} Section 3.

 Let us begin with rays.
 Let $\delta$ and $\delta'$ be two generic rays in $\I$.
 By (MA3) and \cite{rousseau2011masures} 2.2 3) there exists an apartment $A$ containing sub-rays of $\delta$ and $\delta'$ and we say that $\delta$ and $\delta'$ are \textbf{parallel}, if these sub-rays are parallel in $A$.
 Parallelism is an equivalence relation and its equivalence classes are called \textbf{directions}.
-Let $Q$ be a sector of $\I$ and $A$ be an apartment containing $Q$.
-One fixes the origin of $A$ in a base point of $Q$.
-Let $\nu\in Q$ and $\delta=\R_+\nu$.
+Let $S$ be a sector of $\I$ and $A$ be an apartment containing $S$.
+One fixes the origin of $A$ in a base point of $S$.
+Let $\nu\in S$ and $\delta=\R_+\nu$.
 Then $\delta$ is a generic ray in $\I$.
 By Lemma 3.2 of \cite{hebertGK}, for all $x\in \I$, there exists a unique ray $x+\delta$ of direction $\delta$ and base point $x$.
 To obtain this ray, one can choose an apartment $A_x$ containing $x$ and a sub-ray $\delta'$ of $\delta$, which is possible by (MA3) and \cite{rousseau2011masures} 2.2 3), and then we take the translate of $\delta'$ in $A_x$ having $x$ as a base point.

-A \textbf{sector-face} $f$ of $\A$, is a set of the shape $x+F^v$ for some vectorial face $F^v$ and some $x\in \A$.
-The germ $\F=germ_\infty(f)$ of this sector face is the filter containing the elements of the shape $q+f$, for some $q\in \overline{F^v}$.
+A \textbf{sector-face} $f$ of $\A$, is a set of the form $x+F^v$ for some vectorial face $F^v$ and some $x\in \A$.
+The germ $\F=germ_\infty(f)$ of this sector-face is the filter containing the elements of the form $q+f$, for some $q\in \overline{F^v}$.
 The sector-face $f$ is said to be spherical if $F^v\cap \mathring{\T}$ is nonempty.
-A \textbf{sector-panel} is a sector-face included in a wall and spanning this one as an affine space.
+A \textbf{sector-panel} is a sector-face contained in a wall and spanning this one as an affine space.
 A sector-panel is spherical (see \cite{rousseau2011masures} 1).
 We extend these notions to $\I$ thanks to the isomorphisms of apartments.
 Let us make a summary of the notion of parallelism for sector-faces.
 This is also more complete in \cite{rousseau2011masures}, 3.3.4)).

 If $f$ and $f'$ are two spherical sector-faces, there exists an apartment $B$ containing their germs $\F$ and $\F'$.
 One says that $f$ and $f'$ are parallel if there exists a vectorial face $F^v$ of $B$ such that $\F=germ_\infty(x+F^v)$ and $\F'=germ_\infty(y+F^v)$ for some $x,y\in B$.
 Parallelism is an equivalence relation.
 The parallelism class of a sector-face germ $\F$ is denoted $\F^\infty$.
 We denote by $\I^\infty$ the set of directions of spherical faces of $\I$.